MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 ### Is building a custom engine copilot for Microsoft 365 right for you?

 With Azure AI services, you can craft a custom AI chatbot for **Teams** and **Microsoft 365** applications.
 If you’re seeking a custom bot solution that operates on Teams chat, then building with the **Teams AI Library** is the perfect fit for you.
-You can utilize the **Teams Toolkit** to start coding, and also leverage the new Teams app deployment features on Azure AI Studio.
+You can utilize the **Teams Toolkit** to start coding, also new Teams app deployment features on Azure AI Studio.

 #### How does it differ from Copilot extensions for Microsoft 365?